ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 - docs: <https://docs.ropensci.org/reviser>
 - source: <https://github.com/ropensci/reviser>

-I would be happy to hear feedback from those of you trying out the package with different datasets.
+We would be happy to hear feedback from those of you trying out the package with different datasets.
 If you have a real-time dataset with a different release structure, that would be a good stress test for the package.
 If you find gaps in the workflow or have a use case to share, open an issue or contribute an example.
 Revision analysis gets more useful as it becomes easier to compare workflows across datasets rather than rebuilding them from scratch each time.